adithya-gv/outfit-recommender/README.md

 For Agglomerative Clustering, we recieved an average Davies-Bouldin Index of 1.54, and an average Sillhouette Score of 0.26.
 Therefore, we decided to use Agglomerative Clustering's labels for its superior performance in both metrics (lower Davies-Bouldin Index and higher Sillhouette Score), as well as its extremely low run-to-run variance.

-## Potential Results and Discussion
+## Potential Results and Discussion: Recommender System
 The recommendation system should be able to take in a customer's purchase history of clothing and recommend items for them to purchase based on similarity with prior purchases and potential matches.

 ## References